 This will be a take-home exam, and it will not involve programming.
 We often have a mixture of students, some of whom are able to work most on weekdays, others who really have most of their time on weekends; therefore I typically will hand out the exam at the end of class on Wednesday, and have it due at midnight on Sunday.
 But this does not mean that you're supposed to spend four full days working on the exam.
 If have mastered the content and are able to think critically about what we have covered in class, it shouldn't take any more time than typical take-home exams in other classes.
 I'm just giving you more wall-clock time for your flexibility.

-There will probably be some extra credit offered, either within assignments or as extra assignments.
-I will also offer extra credit, worth 25% of a homework, for attending the Computational Linguistics Colloquium and turning in a one-page writeup of the talk.
-(I'd prefer to post these on Piazza so the whole class can benefit, but it's ok if you'd prefer not to.)
-The summary must contain (a) a summary of what the talk was about, and (b) some discussion that shows you actually gave the talk some attention and thought, e.g. your opinions, how the talk relates to material in the class, possible applications of what you heard, etc. Writeups that just list what the speaker talked about ("The speaker talked about X. Then she talked about Y.") will receive no credit.
-If there are other talks for which you'd like to do this, e.g. NACS or Linguistics colloquium talks that are relevant for the class, ask me ahead of time and I'm happy to consider it, along with other possibilities if you have a legitimate schedule conflict that prevents your attending the CLIP Colloquium.
-There are eight or more talks per semester, and homeworks are 45% of your course grade, so attending these talks is a ridiculously easy way to boost your grade in the class.
+You can earn 0.25% extra credit, up to a cumulative cap of 4%, for attending a relevant talk and turning in a one-page discussion of the talk.
+(I'd prefer you to post these on Piazza so the whole class can benefit, but it's ok if you'd prefer not to.)
+Attending the Computational Linguistics Colloquium definitely qualifies, and if there are other talks for which you'd like to do this, e.g. NACS or Linguistics speakers that are relevant for the class, ask me ahead of time and I'm happy to consider it, along with other possibilities if you have a legitimate schedule conflict that prevents your attending the CLIP Colloquium.

 CS MS comps.
 MS comp grades for all students are the same as their final course grade.
 You really need to pay attention to this, because for CS there is a huge difference between a B+ and an A-.